SOLVED: Internet Explorer 11 Not Responding

 Launch Internet Explorer 11 and check to see whether or not the problem has been fixed.

-Add-ons are basically little applets that internet browsers use to communicate with various parts of the internet in order to serve different purposes for users.
-While add-ons are created for good, they can sometimes do more harm than good.
-Some add-ons, especially incompatible or out of date ones, have been known to cause Internet Explorer 11 to stop responding frequently.
-If a harmful add-on or two are what’s causing this issue in your case, you can fix the problem by determining which add-on is causing the problem and then disabling it.
-To do so, you need to:
+Add-ons are essentially small applets that internet browsers utilize to communicate with various parts of the internet to serve different purposes for users.
+Although add-ons are generally created for good, they can sometimes cause more harm than good.
+Some add-ons, particularly incompatible or outdated ones, have been known to cause frequent unresponsiveness in Internet Explorer 11.
+If one or more harmful add-ons are causing this issue in your case, you can resolve the problem by identifying the problematic add-on and disabling it.
+To accomplish this, you need to:

 Launch Internet Explorer 11.

 Click on the Tools icon in the top right side of the window (the icon is depicted by a gear).
-Press ALT key on keyboard if you don’t see Tools.
+Press the ALT key on your keyboard if you don’t see Tools.

 Click on Manage add-ons in the contextual menu.

-One by one, select all of the add-ons you have and then click on Disable for each one.
+One by one, select all the add-ons you have, and then click on ‘Disable‘ for each one.

 Check to see if the problem persists.
 If the problem has been fixed, an add-on you disabled was the cause of the problem.

-One by one, re-enable all of your add-ons until you start experiencing the problem again – the add-on you enabled just before the problem came back is your culprit.
+One by one, re-enable all of your add-ons until you start experiencing the problem again; the add-on you enabled just before the problem returned is your culprit.

-Re-enable all of your add-ons, but make sure to keep the culprit add-on disabled for good.
+Re-enable all of your add-ons, but make sure to keep the culprit add-on disabled permanently.

 Resetting Internet Explorer 11 is another possible solution to this issue, but you should know that resetting IE 11 will make all of your custom settings and preferences go back to their defaults, which means that you are going to have to start from scratch.
 To reset IE 11, you need to: